 Organisers, donors and partners

-Ocean Care, Sustainable Innovation Initiatives, Society for Conservation Biology - Latin American and Caribbean Section; Fundación Conciencia Mexico
+Shark Research Center (CIT Venezuela), Ocean Care, Sustainable Innovation Initiatives, Society for Conservation Biology - Latin American and Caribbean Section; Venezuelan Institute for Scientific Research, Fundación Conciencia Mexico, UICN-NL, Provita.

 For further information contact Leonardo Sánchez (firstname.lastname@example.org).